 Joe Albanese, Founder and CEO, Commodore Builders

-As a business leader, Albanese has the global perspective of a 28-year military officer and the local ties of a Newton, MA resident who remains firmly rooted in the community he grew up in.
-Albanese founded Commodore Builders in 2002 but, five years later, mobilized to the Middle East to serve as the Commander of the 22nd Naval Construction Regiment.
+As a business leader, Albanese has the global perspective of a 28-year military officer and the local ties of a Newton, Mass. resident who remains firmly rooted in the community he grew up in.
+Albanese founded Commodore Builders in 2002.
+Five years later, he mobilized to the Middle East to serve as the Commander of the 22nd Naval Construction Regiment.
 He retired from the Navy in 2009, earning numerous military awards such as the Legion of Merit and Meritorious Service Medal.
-During his absence from Commodore, the enterprise continued to thrive, growing by over 40 percent and earning a spot on the Inc. 500’s list of fastest growing private businesses.
+During his absence from Commodore, the enterprise continued to thrive, growing by over 40% and earning a spot on the Inc. 500’s list of fastest growing private businesses.
 Since 2009, Commodore has continued to grow to employ over 150 people, with revenues approaching $260 million.
-Active in the community as well, Albanese is on several boards, including serving as chairman for the New England Center for Homeless Veterans and board member for the UMass Lowell Department of Civil Engineering, The Village Bank, the USS Constitution Museum and Boston Architectural College.
+Active in the community as well, Albanese serves on several boards, including as chairman for the New England Center and Home for Veterans and as a board of advisor member for the UMass Lowell Department of Civil Engineering, The Village Bank, and an overseer for the USS Constitution Museum and Boston Architectural College.

 CoreNet Global is the premier association for corporate real estate (CRE) professionals, and one of the only ones capable of convening the entire industry.
 They have over 10,000 members around the world; this is where your colleagues, partners, competitors and future employers come together to share ideas, do business, learn and socialize.
 CoreNet Global serves members from leading multinational companies from the Fortune and Global 1000.
 Their members manage over $1.2-trillion in real estate and workplace assets in Asia, Australia, EMEA, Latin America and North America.
 Their vision is to be a dynamic, fully developed global network of professionals who create strategic value for their enterprises.
 They are focused on helping their members make connections and learn, and in doing so our members will grow; this results in a true sense of belonging.